Kahn/freetel/freepbx-sandbox/README.txt

 Asterisk 1.6) for further testing.
 The amp_conf installer works OK.

-I have run some basic tests such as adding an extension/route/trunk and it seems to work OK.
+I have run some basic tests such as adding an extension/route/trunk and made a few calls OK.

-This FreePBX/Sqlite3 development has been performed on a laptop running Ubuntu (no zaptel hardware) with Asterisk 1.6 and FreePBX 2.4.0.
+This FreePBX/Sqlite3 development has been performed on a laptop running Ubuntu (no zaptel hardware) with Asterisk 1.4 and FreePBX 2.4.0.

 Motivation